-- 1. All academic and research activity with potential exposure to hazardous chemicals, biological agents, equipment, or work areas is subject to review by the CHO.
-The MIOSHA standards will be used as a minimum for this review. - 2.
-If the lab has high risk operations that cannot be eliminated or controlled, the Dean, CHO, and Lab Safety Committee must provide approval prior to the activity taking place. - 3.
+All academic and research activity with potential exposure to hazardous chemicals, biological agents, equipment, or work areas is subject to review by the CHO.
+It is the responsibility of the CHO and faculty/staff to evaluate hazards and identify lab activities that are sufficiently hazardous as to cause or have a significant potential to cause injury to employees and/or students.
+As a guide (and as a minimum), the activities discussed in the MIOSHA lab standard shall be reviewed and assessed for personnel exposure.

+If the CHO's or faculty/staff hazard assessment identifies high risk operations that cannot be eliminated or controlled, the CHO and/or Lab Safety Committee must provide approval.
 Additional hazard assessments will be conducted by the responsible faculty member annually for procedures that have expanded in scope or increased potential hazards.